EzDC-MP/hpcgmp/README.md

 if the range of indexing goes above 2^31 (roughly 2.1B), or to conserve storage costs if the range of indexing is less than 2^31.

-The  HPCG  software  package requires the availibility on your system of an implementation of the  Message Passing Interface (MPI) if enabling the MPI build of HPCG, and a compiler that supports OpenMP syntax.
+The  HPG-MxP  software  package requires the availibility on your system of an implementation of the  Message Passing Interface (MPI) if enabling the MPI build of HPG-MxP, and a compiler that supports OpenMP syntax.
 An implementation compliant with MPI version 1.1 is sufficient.

 ## Installation ##